Best executive cars 2022

 If looking good ranks high on your list of priorities for an executive car, then the Alfa Romeo Giulia should be near the top of the pile.
 That said, the Giulia is no disappointment when it comes to running costs and refinement either.

 UK buyers will have to be happy with an automatic as the manual isn’t on offer on our shores.
-The pick of the engine range is the 2.2-litre diesel with 187bhp which, most importantly, feels keener to rev than the diesels in its German rivals
+The pick of the engine range is the 2.2-litre diesel with 187bhp which, most importantly for keen drivers, feels happy to rev.

-The interior is a great improvement over Alfa saloons of old, with good-quality materials and slick design helping give an upmarket appeal – even if it falls just shy of the Mercedes C-Class and Audi A4.
-While there is only a saloon variant on offer right now, Alfa has not ruled out the possibility of an estate arriving in future.
+The interior is a great improvement over Alfa saloons of old, with good-quality materials and slick design helping give an upmarket appeal – even if it falls just shy of the Audi A4 and Mercedes C-Class.
+Where the Giulia falls down is on practicality – there’s no estate model to challenge the A4 Avant or BMW 3 Series Touring.

 The Giulia has a 50:50 weight distribution, thanks to aluminium in the chassis and carbon fibre driveshafts.
-The suspension is double-wishbone at the front and multi-link at the rear, which means drivers can have a great time in the twisties.
+The suspension is double-wishbone at the front and multi-link at the rear, which means drivers can have a great time in the corners.
+There’s also an exciting 276bhp 2.0-litre petrol version for those that can’t quite stretch to the 503bhp Quadrifoglio super saloon.